Lorentz-violating effects in the Bose-Einstein condensation of an ideal bosonic gas: Abstract

 \section{Abstract}

-We have studied the effects of Lorentz-invariance violation in the Bose-Einstein condensation (BEC) of an ideal bosonic gas, assessing both the nonrelativistic and ultrarelativistic limits.
+We have studied the effects of Lorentz-violation in the Bose-Einstein condensation (BEC) of an ideal boson gas, by assessing both the nonrelativistic and ultrarelativistic limits.
 Our model describes a massive complex scalar field coupled to a CPT-even and Lorentz-violating background.
-First, by starting from the nonrelativistic limit of our model and by using experimental data, we give upper limits for some parameters of our model.
-But, the existence of the nonrelativistic BEC, in a Lorentz-invariance violating (LIV) framework, imposes strong restrictions on some LIV parameters.
-It is shown that only the critical temperature gains LIV contributions.
-In the sequel, we analyze the ultrarelativistic Bose-Einstein condensation, constructing a well-defined partition function for the relativistic bosonic ideal gas, from which severe constraints on certain LIV parameters are imposed.
-The analysis of the ultrarelativistic BEC has shown that the critical temperature and the critical chemical potential are slightly affected by LIV contributions.
+We first analyze the nonrelativistic case, at this level by using experimental data, we obtain upper-bounds for some LIV parameters.
+In the sequel, we have constructed the partition function for the relativistic ideal boson gas which to be able of a consistent description requires the imposition of severe restrictions on some LIV coefficients.
+In both cases, we have demonstrated that the LIV contributions are contained in an overall factor, which multiplies almost all thermodynamical properties.
+An exception is the fraction of the condensed particles.